Bury Me an Angel

-Bury Me an Angel is a 1971 American biker film from female director Barbara Peeters, who was script supervisor on Angels Die Hard (1970).
+Bury Me an Angel is a 1971 American biker film from director Barbara Peeters, who was script supervisor on Angels Die Hard (1970).
 She was the first woman to direct a biker film.
 The film was acquired by Roger Corman's New World Pictures.

 Plot

-A female biker (Dixie Peabody) seeks to avenge the death of her brother.
+After learning that her brother has been murdered, biker Dag (Dixie Peabody) sets out on the road with two close friends to find the killer.
+As they travel, they encounter various people and conflicts, and Dag’s emotional struggle becomes increasingly apparent, leading to a final violent confrontation with her brother’s murderer.